jezza64/jbnotes/Crypto_Technology.md

 Etherium uses Merkle Patricia tree
 Git: version control in MT.

 Uni allocation to 100k people: UNI generates file with 100k proofs.
-You log in, it gets your wallet, checks for the proof inthe file, passes to smart contract, that did the transfer.
+You log in, it gets your wallet, checks for the proof in the file, passes to smart contract, that did the transfer.
 Better than doing 100k transfers.

 ## Decentralised web protocols